Class GameObject

 Parameters:

-pitch - the pitch (rotation around X axis).
+pitch - the pitch value (rotation around X axis).

-yaw - the yaw (rotation around Y axis, i.e heading).
+yaw - the yaw value (rotation around Y axis, i.e heading).

 • getLocalRotation